terra-campaigns/arrival/statblocks/_fwn.md

 ## Uncanny powers

 Creatures can (and should) have their stats modified from the template to reflect mightier or lesser foes at the same challenge rank. **Choose what makes sense for the world.** An evaluation of creature degrees of power as table below (`HD / 2` is a good *soft* guideline).
-A point-buy system for additional effects (based on WWN powers, 5e's MM, Forge of Foes, etc) can be used.
+A point-buy system for additional effects (based on WWN powers, 5e's MM, Forge of Foes, Godbound Words) can be used.

 ![|400](https://i.imgur.com/TQgtQ8q.png)